Andrej52/BF_2048/README.md

-lowkey 2048 versiuon a.k.a new battlefield haha
+Version of 2048 game in CMD